11 Best Things to Do in Michigan City IN

 If you want the ultimate view of the zoo, head over to the Observation Tower.

-5 – Explore the Indiana Dunes
+6 – Explore the Indiana Dunes

 Not surprisingly, the beaches here are very popular in the summer.
 Visiting on a weekday or earlier in the day on a weekend can help reduce the crowds.

-6 – Tour the Barker Mansion
+7 – Tour the Historic Barker Mansion

-31 Washington St, Michigan City, IN 46360
+31 Washington St, Michigan City IN 46360

 Originally built in 1857 by John Barker, this mansion was added to the National Register of Historic Places in 1975.
 Restoration efforts over the years have maintained 90% of the interior in its original state.

-601 Wabash St, Michigan City, IN 46360
+601 Wabash St, Michigan City IN 46360

-8 – Play a Round (or two!) of Golf at the Michigan City Municipal Golf Course
+9 – Play a Round (or two!) of Golf at the Michigan City Municipal Golf Course

-400 E Michigan Blvd, Michigan City, IN 46360
+4000 E Michigan Blvd, Michigan City IN 46360

-The golf course includes a practice green, golf practice area, fully-stocked pro shop, snack shop & bar (beer and wine) and trained golf professionals for lessons.
-You can book tee times online.
+The golf course includes a practice green, golf practice area, fully stocked pro shop, snack shop & bar (beer and wine) and trained golf professionals for lessons.

 Michigan City’s Municipal Golf Course offers two 18-hole options:

-9 – Visit a Michigan City Public Park
+10 – Visit a Michigan City Public Park

 Michigan City Public Parks